Blue carbon futures

 Blue carbon is carbon stored in coast and marine ecosystems.
 In Adelaide, this includes saltmarshes, mangroves, seagrasses, tidal flats and supratidal forests (forests above the high tide line).
 These can capture and store large amounts of carbon in plants and sediment.

-So far, there’s a gap in what’s needed to make buying and selling blue carbon possible, so our funding aimed at helping assess what’s possible and improving knowledge about sites on the Adelaide coast, to prepare for a time when blue carbon can be traded.
+Through our Blue Carbon Futures Grants Program, we're aiming to better understand what’s possible and improve our knowledge about sites on the Adelaide coast, to prepare for a time when blue carbon can be traded.

 ProjectOrganisationsDescription